 Charging Your Plug-in Electric Car

-Note: Charge rate can vary based on vehicle model.
+Note: Charge rate can vary based on vehicle model for all charging types.
 So, check the owner's manual for estimated charge time.
 Charge rate also depends on other factors, such as the battery's state of charge and the ambient temperature.
 Visit AFDC's Developing Infrastructure to Charge Plug-In Electric Vehicles for more information about vehicle charging options.

 This depends on your electricity cost, your car's fuel efficiency, and the number of miles you drive on electricity in a month.
-For example, if you drive a Nissan Leaf (a small sedan) 12,000 miles a year, electricity costs $0.12/kWh, and you only charge at home, it would add $37.50 to your monthly electric bill.
+For example, if you drive an EV that gets 97 MPGe (35 kWh/100 mi) 12,000 miles a year, electricity costs $0.13/kWh, and you only charge at home, it would add $45.50 to your monthly electric bill.